Jesse Freeman Boulden: During the American Civil War (1861–1865)

 In 1860, Boulden moved to Chicago where David G. Lett was pastor at the leading Baptist church, Zoar Church.
 In March 1860, about 40 parishioners left that church to form Zion Baptist Church led by Boulden, with Rev Tansbury leading the old body.
 Tansbury returned to his previous home in Canada and on December 22, 1861, the two churches combined under Boulden's efforts to form a new church, Olivet Baptist Church, where Boulden served until 1863.
 Boulden then resigned and Richard DeBaptiste became its new pastor in 1863.

-That year he returned to Philadelphia, but when news reached him that St. Louis pastor and friend of Boulden J. R. Anderson had died, he moved to St. Louis, Missouri and took the pastorship at Anderson's church.
+That year, he returned to Philadelphia, but when news reached him that St. Louis pastor and friend of Boulden J. R. Anderson had died, he moved to St. Louis, Missouri and took the pastorship at Anderson's church.
 In February 1864, Boulden attended the Wood River Baptist Association meeting at Brooklyn, Illinois and advocated for increased Baptist missionary work among slaves freed behind the advance of the Union Army during the American Civil War (1861–1865).
 In 1865, Boulden left his work in St. Louis and moved to Natchez, Mississippi where he organized what was then called Wall Street Baptist Church and later called Pine Street Baptist Church.
 He also worked for civil rights and made the first petition to Congress in 1865, asking for black franchise.
 Boulden was followed at Natchez by Henry P. Jacobs.

 Politics

-In 1866 he moved to Columbus, Mississippi, where he became a leader in the nascent Republican Party in northeastern Mississippi and was a member of the first Republican State Convention in Vicksburg in July 1867.
+In 1866, he moved to Columbus, Mississippi, where he became a leader in the nascent Republican Party in northeastern Mississippi and was a member of the first Republican State Convention in Vicksburg in July 1867.

 In 1869, he was elected to the Mississippi House of Representatives.
 He was highly respected in the state party, and worked to establish Blanche Kelso Bruce as sergeant-at-arms to the State Senate.
 He contested for a seat in the state senate, but lost to Hiram Rhodes Revels.
 He also sought a seat in the United States Senate.

 In 1872, Boulden organized a northern Mississippi General Missionary Baptist Association convention, which rivaled Henry Jacobs' Missionary Baptist Association as the organizing body of Baptists in the state.
 Boulden disputed with Jacobs' group due to the inclusion of a number of congregations Boulden considered "disorderly".
 The two groups merged in 1890.

 Other activities

-He was pastor of the Nineteenth Street Baptist Church, originally called the First Colored Baptist Church in Washington, DC from 1877 to 1881.
+He was pastor of the Nineteenth Street Baptist Church, originally called the First Colored Baptist Church in Washington, D.C. from 1877 to 1881.

 In Mississippi, he was a trustee of the State Normal School and of Alcorn University.
 In 1883, he edited the journal, the Baptist Reflector in which he wrote and occasionally published poetry.
 In the late 1880s, he served as general agent of the American Baptist Home Mission Society for the State of New York assigned to Mississippi.